Skip to content

 time_complexity.java

-/* Logarithmic complexity (recursive implementation) */
+/* Logarithmic order (recursive implementation) */

 int logRecur(int n) {